x8080x2/XEN/user-package/README.md

 4. **Access Application**
    - Open browser to: http://localhost:5000
    - Application runs on single port (5000) with Vite dev server
-   - Telegram bot starts automatically for license management
+   - License management is handled by the main backend

 ## Folder Structure